MUSTANG-SZ/WITCH/docs/getting_started.md

 !!! warning

-    There is some backwards compatibility for older file organization schemes in parts of `WITCH` they wil not be covered here and are not reccomended going forward.
+    There is some backwards compatibility for older file organization schemes in parts of `WITCH`, they wil not be covered here and are not reccomended going forward.

 Technically you can organize your files however you like and provide `WITCH`